The E2B Menu Editor (E2B_Editor.exe or 'E2Bed')

-First, copy an uncompressed 800x600 (or 1024x768) pixel .bmp or .jpg wallpaper file onto your E2B USB drive in or under the \_ISO folder (e.g. \_ISO\Special_800x600.bmp). .bmp or .jpg files should not be larger than approx. 3MB - if they are larger then grub4dos may crash and the files is not in the correct format!
+- First, copy an uncompressed 800x600 (or 1024x768) pixel .bmp or .jpg wallpaper file onto your E2B USB drive in or under the \_ISO folder (e.g. \_ISO\Special_800x600.bmp). .bmp or .jpg files should not be larger than approx. 3MB - if they are larger then grub4dos may crash and the files is not in the correct format!

-- Note: E2B_Editor.exe does not display animations or stamps, or the current E2B version number and some other special variables (e.g. %day%).
+- Note: E2B_Editor.exe does not display animations or display stamps with transparency, or the correct E2B version number or the correct value of some other special variables (e.g. %SIZE_HD1%).

-Should be run from the \_ISO folder on the E2B USB drive - otherwise you will not get the Language and Keyboard boxes populated correctly.
+- E2B_Editor should be run from the \_ISO folder on the E2B USB drive - otherwise you will not get the Language and Keyboard boxes populated correctly.
 The .cfg, .bmp, .jpg and \_ISO\e2b\grub folders should not be marked as 'System' or 'Hidden', so that the Editor can find them on the USB drive.

-- E2Bed will accept ANSI or UTF-8 .cfg files and will create UTF-8 .cfg files.
+- E2Bed will accept either ASCII or UTF-8 .cfg files and will create UTF-8 .cfg files.

-If you have a low-res display (e.g. 1024x768) ensure the Windows Display DPI setting is set to the Normal setting (96), otherwise it may not fit on the display and will be out of proportion.
+If you have a low-res display (e.g. 1024x768) ensure your Windows Display DPI setting is set to the Normal setting (96 DPI), otherwise it may not fit on the display and the menu will be out of proportion.

 Using the E2B_Editor (E2Bed)